-Electronic warnings can allow the presentation of more detailed information beyond the initially-displayed warning material.
-As with links in hypertext or on pages of the web, users can call up richer descriptions of related information.
-Dynamic displays can provide different information over time.
+Electronic warnings can allow the presentation of more detailed information beyond the initially displayed warning material.
+As with links in hypertext or on the web, users can call up richer descriptions of related information.

-Other examples of technology-based warnings benefiting comprehension include electronic display boards erected on busy, urban highways.
-These massive changeable signs are currently erected for the purpose of alerting drivers of the road conditions ahead.
-These displays could improve comprehension of traffic conditions by making available additional information such as the approximate length of delays or alternate routes that might be taken.
-Also, advanced navigation systems in vehicles could receive and voice this information to drivers.
+Electronic display boards erected on urban highways are further examples of technology-based warnings.
+These massive signs are erected for the purpose of alerting drivers of the road conditions ahead.
+These displays could improve comprehension of traffic conditions by giving additional information such as the approximate delay duration or provide alternate routing.
+Also, advanced navigation systems in vehicles could potentially receive this information wirelessly to the vehicle.